IvieThePlant/csc341-f23/programming-csc341f23/prog00-cyber-csc341f23/readme.md

 ### Write Database.loadStudents()

 Included in the assignment is a text csv file that stores student information, including their username.
-Complete the method in Database that reads this information from the file and stores it in an ArrayList.
+Complete the method in Database that reads this information from the file and stores it in an ArrayList<Student>.

 ### Write Database.validCredentials()

-In Database, complete the method that validates the entered credentials.
+In `Database.java`, complete the method that validates the entered credentials.
 The steps for validation are

 1. Find the username in the ArrayList.
 2. If the username is valid, hash the password entered by the user (using the hash method in Hasher).
 If not, return false.